PHP Luminova: Application Service Kernel

 Luminova Service Kernel provides a simple, predictable way to initialize core services.
 Configure logger, cache, mailer, HTTP client, and session handlers for your application in one place.

-The Service Kernel is a lightweight kernel used to bootstrap core services in a Luminova application.
+The Service Kernel is responsible for bootstrapping core services in a Luminova application.

-It does not handle requests, routing, middleware, or application flow.Its only job is to define which core services the framework should use at boot time.
+It does not handle requests, routing, middleware, or application flow.Its only responsibility is to define which core services are used at boot time.

-When a service is not provided by the Kernel, Luminova automatically falls back to its default implementation.
+If a service is not defined, Luminova falls back to its default implementation.

 Purpose

-• Provide core framework services (logger, cache, session, mailer, HTTP client)
+- Define core services (logger, cache, session, mailer, HTTP client)

 Kernel Contract